oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-install.md

 Adding password for user admin
 ```

-Now having create the password file we need to add it to kuberntes as a secret so the ingress controller can use it.
+Now having create the password file we need to add it to Kuberntes as a secret so the ingress controller can use it.

 - In the OCI Cloud Shell type
   - `kubectl create secret generic web-ingress-auth -n linkerd --from-file=auth`